MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-update-rollups.md

 More information: [Back up the VMM database](back-up-and-restore-vmm.md#back-up-the-vmm-database)

 ### Install update rollups from Microsoft updates

-**Note**: Update rollups  will be installed automatically if you have set the Microsoft Updates option to Automatically update.
-If not, you can install these manually.

 Follow these steps on a computer that has a VMM component installed and latest updates are yet to be installed: